9 Steps to a Digital Governance Plan

 The central intelligence authority, while responsible for the implementation of all 3rd-party technologies, should also “own” the knowledge of each and every implemented vendor.
 By knowledge, we mean vendor-specific details such as who requested the tag’s implementation and when, for what purpose, and under what parameters regarding data collection and use.

-So now that we’ve covered step number one, let’s take a look at the next nine steps.
+So now that we’ve covered step number one, let’s take a look at the next eight steps.

 Download the full list here.